mavryk-network/mavryk-protocol/.github/README.md

-# Tezos Mavkit GitHub Mirror
+# Mavryk Mavkit GitHub Mirror

 This is the GitHub mirror of the Mavkit Git repository.